solarwinds/solarwinds-snap-agent-docker/README.md

 #### Kubernetes

-If you wanted to run this on Kubernetes as a sidecar for monitoring specific services, you can follow the instructions below which use Apache Server as an example.
-This setup the agent will monitor only services running in particular pod(s), not Kubernetes itself.
+If you wanted to run this on Kubernetes as a sidecar for monitoring specific services, you can follow the instructions below, which use Apache Server as an example.
+In this setup, the agent will monitor only services running in particular pod(s), not Kubernetes itself.

 - Useful when you want to monitor only specific per-pod-services
 - Configuration is similar to pod setup